jonathanh8686/DiscordFishBot/README.md

 Halfsuits are referred to as their suit and whether they are the high or low set.
 For example, the high spades is referred to as `S+` while the low spades are `S-`.
 Similarly, high and low diamonds are `D+` and `D-` respectively. **The only exception to this rule is the Jokers/Eight halfsuit.
 This halfsuit is referred to as `J8`**

 #### Commands
-`.start` - **Beings the game** After all players have joined a team and claimed a username, use this command to begin the game.
+`.start` - **Begins the game** After all players have joined a team, use this command to begin the game.

 `.call [username] [card name]` - **Allows a user to call a card from another user.** This command takes in a username and a card name.
 Card naming conventions are stated above.